-Today we have Erin Hearns, a Haymes Colour Stylist, back with us to share her expert advice on banishing hideous paint colour!
+Today we have Erin Hearns, a Haymes Colour Stylist, back with us to share her expert advice on how to kill ugly wall paint!

 We suppose preparation is a big part of getting rid of strong paint colours, what steps do you recommend?